 She suggests using this time to reconnect with your life purpose.
 “Ask yourself: What really excites me?
 What do I care about most?
 What are the big problems in the world that I want to help solve?
 From those initial answers, you can identify your personal mission and find suitable internship opportunities.”

-For those who are ready to get back into the swing of things, starting small can help ease the transition.
+For those ready to get back into the swing of things, starting small can help ease the transition.
 “For any Gen Zers who are feeling stuck in a rut, my advice is to start small,” says Leona Burton, a career coach and founder of the Mums in Business International community.

 “You don’t have to have all the answers right away.
 Reach out to people you trust, make one positive decision each day, and don’t compare your success to someone else’s path,” she says.
 “Whether it’s getting a part-time job, starting a small business, or simply getting dressed and going for a walk without your phone, every small step counts.”